hollyjphilly/RelaTable/README.md

 Using RelaTable, users will be able to:

 * click and drag to connect two tables (creates reference column(s))
-* after connection, users can choose the connected record(s) id(s)
+* after connection, users can choose the individual connected record(s) via dropdowns
-* click on the reference column to expand and display the connected records
+* click on the reference column to expand and display the connected records in INNER JOIN mode
+* click through the four different JOIN button/filters to see what the result of different joins would be

 Bonus:
 * make table names and data editable